-Given the total amount of natural resources, the higher g{ac} compared to g{su} , the lower the amount of matter & energy reserves available in future periods.
+Given the total amount of natural resources, the higher g{ac} compared to g{su} , the lower the amount of matter and energy reserves available in future periods.

-While government spending (and/or direct intervention) can help reduce depletion of matter & energy reserves and address climate change by inducing a modification in the structure of output, the opposite may also occur.
-It is well known that the depletion of matter & energy reserves and climate change can affect both the level and composition of output.
-Three main channels have been identified within our model:
+While government spending (and/or direct intervention) can help reduce depletion of material and energy reserves by inducing a change in the structure of output, the opposite may also occur.
+It is well known that the depletion of material and energy reserves can affect both the level and composition of output.
+Three main channels can be identified within our model:

-- i. both climate change and the depletion of matter & energy reserves can undermine existing capital (e.g. by accelerating capital depreciation) through the increase and intensification of natural catastrophes; - ii. the same phenomena can slow down the process of accumulation, as they can (temporarily) reduce the desired investment share; - iii. both climate change and the depletion of matter & energy reserves can also impact on the propensity to consume of households by: - rising ecological awareness, thus changing population's habits in an 'anticonsumerist' way; - increasing uncertainty, thus triggering hoarding behaviours.
+- i. the depletion of material and energy reserves can destroy existing capital (namely, accelerate conventional capital depreciation, δ_c) through the increase and intensification of natural catastrophes; - ii. the same phenomena can slow down the process of accumulation, as they can (temporarily) reduce the desired investment share, h; - iii. the depletion of material and energy reserves can also impact on the propensity to consume of households through a variety of sub-channels (for instance, by increasing ecological awareness and hence changing consumption habits of the population in an 'anti-consumerist' way and/or by increasing uncertainty, thus triggering hoarding behaviours).

-In our model, these channels are embedded in the equations below:
+These channels are embedded in the equations below: